-Your computer supports Alert on LAN technology when used with an IBM Ethernet adapter.
+Your computer supports Alert on LAN technology when used with the onboard Ethernet.
 Alert on LAN provides notification to the network administrator of changes to the computer even if the computer is turned off.
 Working with desktop management interface (DMI) and Wake on LAN, Alert on LAN helps to manage and monitor changes to the hardware and software features of your computer.

-Alert on LAN generates notifications when the computer cover has been removed, an error is detected during POST, the computer is disconnected from the network, or unplugged from the power outlet.
-Alert on LAN works in conjunction with Universal Manageability Services.
+Alert on LAN generates notifications when the computer cover has been removed, an error is detected during POST, and the computer is disconnected from the network or unplugged from the power outlet.
+Alert on LAN works in conjunction with IBM Director Agent.